afikri/afikri.github.io/_posts/2015-02-13-hamlet-monologue.md

 ---
 layout: post
-title: Enable Browser Connection behind Proxy
+title: Enabling Browser Connection behind Proxy
 ---

 To be, or not to be--that is the question: